SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Method

 We note that, while this expectation is computed over trajectories sampled from the mixture $\tilde \pi$, the entropy term $\mathcal{H}(\pi_\phi(\cdot|s_t))$ is computed on the policy $\pi_\phi$ alone, as it is not desirable to incentivize exploration of states according to the prior $\bar \pi$'s entropy.

-Through straightforward derivations (see Appendix \ref{app:derivation}), it is possible to derive learning objectives for the policy $\pi_\phi$ and for the Q-estimator $Q^{\tilde\pi}_\theta$, as well as for a mixing function $\Lambda_\omega$.
-Given a distribution $\mathcal{D}$ of observed transitions, the loss functions can be defined as:
+Through straightforward derivations (see Appendix \ref{app:derivation}), it is possible to derive learning objectives for the Q-estimator $Q^{\tilde\pi}_\theta$ and for the policy $\pi_\phi$, as well as for a mixing function $\Lambda_\omega$.
+Given a distribution $\mathcal{D}$ of observed transitions, the loss functions for the Q-estimator can be defined as:

 where the target for the Q-value is computed as